iraf-community/pyraf/docs/pyraf_tutorial.rst

 PyRAF can run the vast majority of IRAF tasks without any problems.
 You can display graphics and use interactive graphics and image display tasks as well.
-You can even run more than 90% of IRAF CL scripts!
+You can even run almost all IRAF CL scripts!
 While many things work the same way as they do in the IRAF CL, there are some differences in how things are done, usually for the better.